 The Duck Creek Sewershed is located south of Essex in eastern Baltimore County and includes Cape May, Turkey Point and the Back River Neck Peninsula.
-The area encompassed by the drainage basin is approximately 1,475 acres serving a population of 18,047 people.
+The area encompassed by the drainage basin is approximately 1,475 acres serving a population of 18,544 people.

 Major Sewers Length (Miles) Pipe Size

 Marlyn Avenue Hyde Park 1.41 12" to 42"

 Middleborough Interceptor 1.54 12" to 24"

 Turkey Point Interceptor 0.99 8" to 24"

-Back River Neck Sewer 0.52 18"

-Cape May PS Outfall 0.30 12"

-The existing capacity of the Duck Creek Pumping Station is 16.4.
-The sewage is then transported through a 30" force main along Eastern Avenue and outfalls to the Back River Treatment Plant.
+The existing capacity of the Duck Creek Pumping Station is 16.4 MGD.
 The pumping station receives flows from seventeen (17) pumping stations as shown below: